rancher/opni-docs/docs/setup/gpu.md

 pretrained models.

-The recommended way to configure GPU acceleration in your cluster is by using the Nvidia GPU Operator.
+The recommended way to configure GPU acceleration in your cluster is by using the [Nvidia GPU Operator](https://github.com/NVIDIA/gpu-operator).
+If your cluster is managed by Rancher, you can follow [this guide](https://rancher.com/blog/2020/get-up-and-running-with-nvidia-gpus).

 If desired, you may install the GPU operator manually via the official Helm chart.
 Additionally, Opni has an experimental integrated GPU Operator which can be enabled with a feature gate.
 If your environment permits, using the integrated GPU Operator will require the least amount of